 Still another question, can I find Oplopanax elatus , which is the best drug for treating schizophrenia?

 Thank you for your reply Sincerely, Vladimir of Litovel

 Dear Mr. Vladimir,

 Let's go now to triple ginseng ( Panax trifolius ).
 To be honest, ginseng triangles do not stand just in the middle of my interests.
-I missed the missing information from botanical sites Daniel Reed ( http://2bnthewild.com/ ) and François d'Aillon ( http://www.labunix.uqam.ca/ ).
+Missing information was taken from botanical sites by Daniel Reed ( http://2bnthewild.com/ ) and François d'Aillon ( http://www.labunix.uqam.ca/ ).

-Ginseng triplets contain at least 4 species of panaxoside ( Lee1981tta ) in a small but non-zero amount, the total plant content is 0.0061%, ie about 500 times less than in ginseng .
+Ginseng triplets contain at least 4 species of panaxoside ( Lee1981tta ) in a small but non-zero amount, the total plant content of which is 0.0061%, ie about 500 times less than in the ginseng .
 The root has a spherical shape, it is edible and in America it is called 'ground nut', or nutmeg.

-There are no scientific investigations into the healing properties of the triple ginseng, but according to ethnobotanical data, Cherokee Indians have used it for cutting wounds as an anti-hemorrhage treatment.
+There is no scientific research on the healing of the tribal ginseng, but according to the ethnobotanical data, Cherokee Indians have used it for cutting wounds as an anti-hemorrhage treatment.

-We do not help you with the last question, with the planting of seedlings of the plant of Oplopanax elatus .
+We do not help you with the last question, with the planting of seedlings of the plants of Oplopanax elatus .
 What you tell me about his effect on schizophrenia is something new to me.
-For example, a recent Korean study ( Yang2010opf ) does not mention such an indication of Oplopanax elatus.
-For another discussion, I first need to know the source from which your claim to the effect of O. elatus on schizophrenia comes from.
+For example, a recent Korean study ( Yang2010opf ) does not mention Oplopanax elatus at all.
+For another discussion, I first need to know the source from which your claim about the effect of O. elatus on schizophrenia comes from.